jim-schwoebel/allie/training/readme.md

 Archived modeling techniques (in archived folder):
 * 'autokeras' - automatic optimization of a neural network. (https://autokeras.com/) - neural architecture search (takes a very long time). (cannot make predictions from MLP models trained...
 WTF?) 👎
 * 'autosklearn' - added to pip3 installation + script. (segmentation faults are common, thus archived.
 If documentation and community improves, may be good to add back in). 👎
+* [pLDA](https://github.com/RaviSoji/plda) - this works only for symmetrical images (as it cannot compute eigenvector for many of the feature arrays we have created).
+For this reason, it is probably not a good idea to use this as a standard training method. 👎

 Note that the autoML techniques are expensive and can take up to 1-2 days to fully train a model.